-Before joining Mandel, Diane spent 17 years with Zenger-Miller and then with AchieveGlobal.
-Diane served as the Executive Director, Global Sales and Operations, and built worldwide networks of highly capable affiliate partnerships, while crafting products and services that were locally and culturally relevant.
+Before joining Mandel, Diane spent 17 years with Zenger-Miller (later AchieveGlobal).
+Diane served as the Executive Director, Global Sales and Operations, and built worldwide networks of highly capable affiliate partnerships while crafting products and services that were locally and culturally relevant.

 What’s the secret to wildly productive first-time sales meetings or conversations with executives?
 Thought-provoking questions.
 Read the blog to find out why—and how to tell if YOUR questions are thought-provoking enough to make customers want to learn more.